data-analysis-chiba-2023/day02-git/sm01_intro_to_git.md

 internet browser (although so far it is empty since we haven’t added any files).
 Notice that this repo is labeled ‘Private’.
 It is only accessible to you, and to the teaching team.
 No one else can see it.
-You’ll get to shared repositories when we start the group projects.

 ![Repository created screenshot](images/create_repository_success.png)

-If you cannot create a repository, get help from one of the TAs.
+If you cannot create a repository, get help from the instructor.

 *This step is specific to this course.
 If instead you would like to create a general new repository (that is not an assignment for this